 Activity Noise as a Dominant Sound Source

-Across lessons, student activity noise averaged 50 dB(A), with considerable variation between classes linked to behaviour and acoustic conditions.
+Across lessons, student activity noise (defined as a mix of voices and movements) averaged 50 dB(A), with considerable variation between classes linked to behaviour and acoustic conditions.
 This value sits close to thresholds known to negatively affect children’s academic performance, particularly in literacy and numeracy tasks.
-Importantly, activity noise increased classroom sound levels by more than 5 dB above baseline, after an initial 10 dB rise simply from occupation.
+Importantly, activity noise increased classroom sound levels by more than 5 dB above baseline (occupied classroom, with students in quiet and not engaged in any activity), after an initial 10 dB rise from unoccupied to occupied conditions.

 Speech Levels and Pedagogical Activity